SneakyWhoami/helloball/README.md

 HelloBall is an experiment we made to study how to rewrite Balsamiq Mockups application using native technologies in IOS, Windows, Android, MacOS and Linux.

-The path we choose if to write
+The path we choose has been to write

 1. a common Core Model in Javascript running inside a JVM containing data structures and algorithm
 2. native technologies for the UI layer and external access to each platform service